 Let’s take an example from Google’s own website:

-The problem here is that, if I’m searching for cupcakes for a birthday party, I’m not going to click on an ad that talks about pumpkin pies.
+But if I’m searching for cupcakes for a birthday party, I’m not going to click on an ad that talks about pumpkin pies.

 It’s just not relevant.